Responsible travel

 Published Jul 3, 2026 · updated Jul 3, 2026

-You’re not the problem for wanting to go.
-The problem is that everyone goes on the same two days, all arriving at noon, all in cars.
-Towns an hour or two from CDMX get bodyslammed every weekend.
-The fix isn’t to stay home.
-It’s to change when you go and how you spend.
+You are not the problem for wanting to go.
+The problem is that everyone goes on the same two days, all arriving around noon, all in cars, hitting towns built for a few thousand people with tens of thousands.
+Places an hour or two from CDMX get bodyslammed every weekend.
+The fix is not to stay home and feel guilty.
+It is to change when you go and how you spend, and those two levers do almost all the work.

 Why it matters right now